-Why you should apply for Slovenia tourist visa?
+Why you should apply for a Slovenia tourist visa?

 1. A diverse and lovely environment

 Slovenia’s limited area has a very diverse range of natural landscapes.
-There are many mountains and hills throughout the nation that are excellent for hikers of all skill levels.
-Skiing is enjoyable in the winter on the mountains covered in snow.
+Many mountains and hills throughout the nation are excellent for hikers of all skill levels.
+Skiing is enjoyable in the winter in the mountains covered in snow.

 2. Persons